roman-milk/roman-milk.github.io/cvsn.md

  "Tomorrow's Saturday, you can sleep in," I reminded her.
 I fucked her harder, long full strokes, bottoming out in her virgin butt, to an endless array of moans.
 I was finally ready.
 "Here it comes," I warned her, shoving my cock as deep as I could, and thoroughly coating her insides with my seed.

  Having come, I still didn't want this to end.
 Beth started crawling onto the bed, and seeing her sweet ass hanging over the side, I rolled away from Amie and grabbed Beth's hips before she could get away.
 I planted my mouth on her sweet, abused pussy, and she groaned, "Jack, it's too much.
 Too much."
-Report_Story #3